adahyto/TSPatterns/README.md

 Description:

 ADAPTER:
+-this pattern is allowing to implement one class's interface method to another without changing them. instead of it we are creating new class than implements addon interface , and in this case tracking the device to give it another devices method.

 DECORATOR:
 - by creating abstract Car class component, we are able to add concrete model car components with personalize methods.